jdabassett/reading-notes/401/class-reading-class28.md

 ## **What I want to learn more about:**

 	1. I am across this problem.
-How can you perform the same task as the following code, `<a href="{% 'author' %}">Home</a>.` while using the reverse function instead of url?
+How can you perform the same task as the following code, `removed because of error` while using the reverse function instead of url?

 		Solution: I think you need to call a model method which in turn leverages the reverse function to generate a url.
 		`<a href="{{ book.author.get_absolute_url }}">{{ book.author }}</a>`